chipzx92/DataEngineeringI320/docs/presentations/modeling/03_many_to_many_attributes/index.md

 Use the results in the screenshot as an example.
 You can ignore country or include it as an attribute of the competitor.
 Hint: the Event is "800m Freestyle Women".
 See more results here: [Rio 2016 Swimming Results](https://www.olympic.org/rio-2016/swimming)
 ![](images/SwimmingResultsScreenshot.png)

+6. Books and Authors
+e.g., Neil Gaiman and Terry Prachett wrote Good Omens.
+Stephen King and Peter Straub wrote the Talisman.
+Carl Bernstein and Bob Woodward wrote All The Presidents Men.

+8. Classes, Teachers, Classrooms e.g., _Maggie teaches Intro to Data Science in PAR 208 Thursday, Ibrahim teaches English in PAR 208 Wednesday, Emmanuel teaches Business Ethics in CBA 3.330._

+9. Customers and Mobile Apps
+e.g., _Milo has TikTok, Facebook, and Amazon Prime, Shuyen has TikTok and Instagram, Ravi has Instagram, Reddit, and Yelp._

 Don't forget to brainstorm some additional concrete instances, write them down, and include them as sample data in your table sketches!

 <!--